Jordan-Pierce/CoralNet-Toolbox/README.md

-# CoralNet Toolbox
+# CoralNet-Toolbox

 <p align="center">
   <img src="figures/CoralNet-Toolbox.png" alt="CoralNet-Toolbox">
 </p>

----

 ## Quick Start

-Running the following command will install the CoralNet Toolbox, which you can then run from the command line:
+Running the following command will install the `coralnet-toolbox`, which you can then run from the command line:
 ```bash
 # cmd